Chart Color Schemes

 Recent residential development output has been above average within Nowra when compared nationally

-AreaSearch analysis of ABS building approval numbers shows Nowra averaged approximately 78 new dwelling approvals annually.
-Between FY-21 and FY-25, around 390 homes were approved, with an additional 14 approved in FY-26 so far.
+Based on AreaSearch analysis, Nowra averaged approximately 78 new dwelling approvals annually.
+Between financial years FY21 to FY25, around 390 homes were approved, with an additional 14 approved in FY26 so far.
 Each year, these dwellings are estimated to accommodate about 2.1 new residents on average.

-New homes are being constructed at an average expected cost of $374,000.
-This financial year has seen $41.0 million in commercial approvals, indicating high local commercial activity.
-Compared to the rest of NSW, Nowra has slightly more development, with 14.0% above the regional average per person over the past five years.
-This maintains good buyer choice while supporting existing property values, despite a slowdown in building activity in recent years.
+The average construction cost of new homes is approximately $374,000.
+In the current financial year, commercial approvals totalled $41.0 million, indicating high local commercial activity.
+Compared to the rest of NSW, Nowra has seen slightly more development, around 14.0% above the regional average per person over the past five years.
+This maintains good buyer choice while supporting existing property values.

 Frequently Asked Questions - Development